bseltz-cohesity/scripts/powershell/deployWindowsAgent/README.md

 * -installAgent: This step copies the agent installer to the remote system, runs the installer and opens the necessary port on the firewall.

 * -register: This step registers the host as a Cohesity protection source (physical server).
 This step requires the agent to be installed and firewall port open first.

+* -registerAD: This step registers the host as an Active Directory domain controller.
+This step requires the server to be registered as a protection source first.

 * -registerSQL: This step registers the protection source as a SQL server.
 This step requires the server to be registered as a protection source first.